 Kompozure’s objectives for 2018 focus on quality of life and the continuous improvement of expertise.
 These are practically

 term, this would be a mistake.
-If that ‘execution’ (the ‘how’ of the company) ever becomes more important than the ‘culture' (the 'why' of the company), itsignals the beginning of the end.
+If that ‘execution’ (the ‘how’ of the company) ever becomes more important than the ‘culture’

 Our objectives fall under three categories: team happiness, employer brand and automatic learning.

 Our 2018 objectives:

 - Team happiness

 - Repeat important things

 - Automatic learning

 At the end, there’s a chapter on the